ericwooley/ditto/README.md

 -----------------------

 ## Roadmap
 This Project is going to be made of several modules.
-Some will have been born in this repo, and move out as they mature.

 1. KeyManager
   * Generating, and storing (localstorage), public and private keys.